Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Related Work

-Our focus is on discrete optimization methods for recovering prompts, but discrete optimization over natural language has several other applications like jailbreaking LLMs \citep{andriushchenko2023adversarial, zou2023universal, zhu2023autodan} and measuring memorization \citep{schwarzschild2024rethinking, kassem2024alpaca}.
-In particular, \citet{zou2023universal} propose Greedy Coordinate Gradients as a method to find adversarial prompts for LLMs that break their safety alignment.
+Here, we focus on discrete optimization methods for recovering image prompts, but discrete optimization over natural language has several other applications including jailbreaking LLMs \citep{andriushchenko2023adversarial, zou2023universal, zhu2023autodan} and measuring memorization \citep{schwarzschild2024rethinking, kassem2024alpaca}.
+In particular, \citet{zou2023universal} propose a method to find adversarial prompts for LLMs that break their safety alignment.
 We experiment with this optimizer for image generation inversion as \cite{zou2023universal} compare their optimizer to PEZ in their work, but only with the goal of jailbreaking LLMs.

+Whereas prompt optimization strategies in the text generation space have specific goals, such as generating targeted strings, the image generation space has struggled with tractable options for aligning prompts and generated images.
+While we follow prior work in using CLIP as a proxy model, this choice is primarily driven by the practical challenges of directly optimizing prompts through backpropagation in the diffusion process.
+The computational requirements for coarse-grained exploration and fine-grained search that discrete optimization often calls for \citep{parker2014discrete} would entail generating multiple full images for every candidate prompt att every step.
+Following the search parameters recommended by \citep{zou2023universal}, optimizing a single prompt would require generating a minimum of 512 images per step, which quickly becomes prohibitive over numerous iterations.